Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 ### Pipeline (single images)

-In the begining of my pipeline, I undistort and image.
+In the begining of my pipeline, I undistort an image.
 Throughout the pipeline description, I will be using the test1.jpg, test4.jpg, and straight_lines1.jpg images.
 Here is an example of it being undistorted:
 ##### Source File: output_images/0_undistorted_images/test1.png